 “Miss I understand that you must be worried but please keep in mind that it’s important that you exercise patience.
 There are a lot of other things going on in the department and I can assure you that we’re doing our best to—” He sighed, not bothering to withhold his eye roll, only to be cut off once again.

-“So what you’re telling me is that there are more important things right now than the kidnapping of a eight year old child?”
+“So what you’re telling me is that there are more important things right now than the kidnapping of an eight-year-old child?”
 Her face twisted in disbelief.

 “We don’t know that yet.
 We can’t just assume that your sister was kidnapped, there could be plenty of other logical explanations as to why she might have disappeared.”
 The officer scowled in frustration, his wrinkles becoming more prominent against his round face, slamming his pencil with his greasy fingers onto his desk as Nora interrupted him once more.

 “Oh really?
 No, please, go ahead.
 Enlighten me.
-Tell me, how do you explain my sister’s disappearance?”
-Her tone darkened, attempting to suppress the anger that was threatening to spill.
+Tell me, how would you explain my sister’s disappearance?”
+Her tone darkened, as she attempted to suppress the anger that was threatening to spill.

 “Look Miss, it’s too early to make any conjectures but you should take into consideration that someone really close to the two of you was hurt.
-How can you be so sure that your sister didn’t just wander off in a moment of grief?”
-He pointed out to her in distaste.
+How can you be so sure that the kid didn’t just wander off in a moment of grief?” he pointed out to her in distaste.

 “What the hell kind of bull-?”
 Nora’s words drifted off, as she stared at him incredulously, her eyes practically bulging out of her head.

 Nora stalked away from the office in fury.
-Pausing in front of a glass door to catch her breath, she balled her fists in an attempt to calm herself down.
-As she tried to compose herself, Nora couldn’t help but overhear a conversation being held a few feet away from her behind the door she stood in front of that had been left slightly ajar.
-One of the men who was having a low conversation with his coworker, appearing to be in his late thirties was standing inside the meeting room with a younger officer who seemed to be much shorter than his companion.
-She couldn’t help but feel slightly curious as to what they were saying based on the way they were trying so hard to remain inconspicuous and took a few steps closer to them straining to hear what they were saying.
+Stopping in front of a glass door to catch her breath, she balled her fists in an attempt to calm herself down.
+As she attempted to recompose herself, Nora couldn’t help but overhear whispers of a conversation being held a few feet away from her, behind the door she stood in front of that had been left slightly ajar.
+Two men appeared to be in deep conversation with each other.
+One of them looked to be in his late thirties and the other was a noticeably younger officer, who was much shorter than his companion.
+Nora’s curiosity was somewhat peaked with the manner in which they were trying so hard to remain inconspicuous.
+Taking a few steps closer to them, she strained to hear what they were discussing.

 “I know, I spoke with him yesterday and he was there when they performed the autopsy.
-Apparently the rumors are true.
-Some of the bodies seemed to have been burned from within, but they have no obvious signs of any other outward damage besides the markings carved onto the skin.”
-The other man insisted.
+Apparently, the rumors are true.
+Some of the bodies are burned from the inside, but have no obvious signs of any other outward damage besides the markings carved onto the skin,” the other man insisted.